2024–25 Idaho State Bengals men's basketball team

 The 2024–25 Idaho State Bengals men's basketball team represented Idaho State University during the 2024–25 NCAA Division I men's basketball season.
 The Bengals, led by sixth-year head coach Ryan Looney, played their home games at Reed Gym in Pocatello, Idaho as members of the Big Sky Conference.
+The Bengals finished the season 15–15, 10–8 in Big Sky play, to finish in fourth place.
+They were defeated by Montana State in the first round of the Big Sky conference tournament.

 Previous season

 The Bengals finished the 2023–24 season 14–20, 7–11 in Big Sky play, to finish in a tie for seventh place.
 They defeated Northern Arizona and upset #2 seed Northern Colorado, before falling to eventual tournament runner-up Montana in the semifinals of the Big Sky tournament.